meltano/sdk/cookiecutter/target-template/{{cookiecutter.target_id}}/README.md

 ### SDK Dev Guide

-See the [dev guide](https://sdk.meltano.com/en/latest/dev_guide.html) for more instructions on how to use the Meltano SDK to develop your own Singer taps and targets.
+See the [dev guide](https://sdk.meltano.com/en/latest/dev_guide.html) for more instructions on how to use the Meltano Singer SDK to develop your own Singer taps and targets.